ryancheunggit/tensorflow-speech-recognition-challenge/README.md

 List of first layer neural network archituctures:
 1. Fully connected network / MLP .
 2. 1D/2D VGG style Convolutional neural network .
-3. Recurrent neural network
+3. Recurrent neural network .
+(I wasn't using Cudnn RNN at the time, so limited experiments were done)
 4. Convolutional recurrent neural network .
 5. Depth seperatable convolutional neural network
 6. Joint model which concatenate intermediate layers from CNN and RNN .
-7. ResNet-18 and ResNet-34 .
+7. ResNet-18 and ResNet-34 .(My implementation is wrong)

 My second layer stacker is a simple Ridge Classifier, and the stacking only improved very slightly over the best model.